bsmith89/strain-corr/doc/manuscript/manuscript.md

 --aln_extra_flags '--mm --ignore-quals' --total_depth 0`.
 To maximize our sensitivity to divergent strains and at low abundance we did not use any of MIDAS's default filters in calculating depths.
-Instead, mean mapping depth was calculated using `samtools depth` and summed up at the 75% ANI OGF level.
+Instead, mean mapping depth was calculated using `SAMtools depth` and summed up at the 75% ANI OGF level.

 ### Reference genomes and species marker genes